WA 1966 Year-of-Manufacture Plates

-During my quest to learn about the various special licensing programs that Washington State offers for my 1966 Corvair convertible, I have uncovered a mistake in the Department of Licensing's chart of license plates.
-I'll describe the situation, then explain how you can help if you own a 1966 automobile.
+During my quest to learn about the various special licensing programs that Washington State offers for my 1966 Corvair convertible, I uncovered a mistake in the Department of Licensing's chart of license plates.
+Fortunately, after several years of effort, the error was corrected in approximately 2008.

 Background